HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Introduction

 A prime example of such an extreme accelerator is the PWN powered by PSR~J1849-0001, G32.64+0.53, which might accelerate particles to the PeV regime.
 The pulsar itself is highly energetic, with a spin-down luminosity of $\dot{E} = 9.8 \times 10^{36}$~erg~s$^{-1}$ \citep{ATNF}.
 The pulsar has a characteristic age of $\tau_c=43~\mathrm{kyr}$, placing it in the class of middle-aged pulsars \citep{ATNF, XrayPWN}.
 Based on the large hydrogen column density derived from X-ray observations, \citet{RXTE} obtained a distance of $7~\mathrm{kpc}$ to the pulsar.
 This distance is also adopted for the modeling in this work.

 Previous studies using the High Energy Stereoscopic System (H.E.S.S.) have firmly identified the associated nebula, HESS~J1849-000, as a PWN \citep{RXTE, HGPS, XrayPWN}.
-Observations in X-rays and VHE gamma-rays can be explained by a leptonic scenario, where a population of accelerated electrons and positrons produces the emission \citep{XrayPWN}.
+Observations in X-rays and VHE gamma-rays can be explained by a leptonic scenario, where a population of accelerated electrons produces the emission \citep{XrayPWN}.
 The nebula has a compact X-ray core surrounded by a more extended VHE gamma-ray emission \citep{XrayPWN}.
 This is understood as a consequence of synchrotron cooling: the highest-energy electrons responsible for X-rays cool rapidly and remain close to the central pulsar, while the lower-energy, longer-lived electrons that produce VHE gamma-rays have time to diffuse outwards.

-Gamma-ray emission from xHWC J1848+000 (listed in \citet{2eHWC}), the HAWC counterpart to HESS J1849-000, was detected at energies above 177~TeV by the High Altitude Water Cherenkov (HAWC) Observatory.
+Gamma-ray emission from xHWC J1848+000 \citep{2eHWC}, the HAWC counterpart to HESS J1849-000, was detected at energies above 177 TeV by the High Altitude Water Cherenkov (HAWC) Observatory.
+This source is the updated counterpart of the previously reported eHWC J1850+001 \citep{eHWC}, based on the extended dataset and improved event reconstruction \citep{HAWCPass5}.
 Using the up-to-date HAWC data, we perform a detailed study of this source, hereafter HAWC~J1849-0000.
 By combining these new HAWC measurements with existing multi-wavelength data, we perform time-dependent modeling of the leptonic emission powered by the pulsar's rotational energy to constrain the physical properties of the system, including its true age, magnetic field, and the spectrum of the accelerated electrons.

 This paper is structured as follows.
 In Section~\ref{sec:hawc}, we describe the HAWC observations and our data analysis pipeline.
 In Section~\ref{sec:results}, we present the results of our analysis, focusing on the properties of HAWC~J1849-0000 and the multi-wavelength modeling.
 We discuss the implications of our findings in Section~\ref{sec:discussions} and provide our conclusions in Section~\ref{sec:conclusions}.